tslocke/hobocookbook/tutorials/agility.markdown

 {: .ruby}

-# Part 9 -- Ideas for extending the app.
+# Part 9 -- Ideas for extending the application

 ## Milestones

-A pretty obvious addition is to have project milestones, and be able to associate stories with milestones.
+A pretty obvious addition is to have project milestones, and to be able to associate stories with milestones.

 ## Add comments to stories